CiscoDevNet/terraform-provider-aci/website/docs/r/isis_domain_policy.html.markdown

 ```

 ## NOTE ##
-User can use resource of type aci_isis_domain_policy to change configuration of object ISIS Domain Policy.
-User cannot create more than one instances of object  ISIS Domain Policy.
+Users can use the resource of type `aci_isis_domain_policy` to change the configuration of the object ISIS Domain Policy.
+Users cannot create more than one instance of object ISIS Domain Policy.

 ## Argument Reference ##
 * `annotation` - (Optional) Annotation of object ISIS Domain Policy.